IATI/IATI-Rulesets/README.rst

 Introduction
 ============

-This is the source repository for the rulesets.
+This is the source repository for the rulesets in the new IATI Validator.

-As part of the Validator work, the XSLT-based rules have been migrated to replace the earlier JSON-based rules.
+As part of the Validator work, the earlier JSON-based rules have been migrated to an XSLT-based system, and some additional checks and feedback messages have been added.

+* Please see the `main IATI data validator repository<https://github.com/data4development/IATI-data-validator>`_ for information about the new IATI Validator and to report bugs, issues, and other feedback.
+* Refer to the `original IATI-Rulesets repository<https://github.com/IATI/IATI-Rulesets>`_ for the original JSON-based rules.

 Rules
 =====